Amasya: Antiquity

 Archaeological research shows that Amasya was first settled by the Hittites and subsequently by Phrygians, Cimmerians, Lydians, Greeks, Persians, and Armenians.

 Hellenistic period

 An independent Pontic kingdom with its capital at Amaseia was established by the Persian Mithridatic dynasty at the end of the 4th century BC, in the wake of Alexander's conquests.
 In the 1st century BC, it briefly contested Rome's hegemony in Anatolia.
-By 183 BC, the city was settled by Greeks, eventually becoming the capital of the kings of Pontus from 333 BC to 26 BC.
+By 183 BC, the city was settled by Greeks, eventually becoming the capital of the Kingdom of Pontus from 333 BC to 26 BC.
 Today, there are prominent ruins including the royal tombs of Pontus in the rocks above the riverbank in the centre of the city.
 Ancient district in northeastern Anatolia adjoining the Black Sea.

 Roman-Byzantine period

 Amaseia was captured by a force led by the Roman Lucullus in 70 BC from Armenia and was quickly made a free city and administrative center of his new province of Bithynia and Pontus by Pompey.
 By this time, Amaseia was a thriving city, the home of thinkers, writers and poets, and one of them, Strabo, left a full description of Amaseia as it was between 60 BC and 19 AD.
 Around 2 or 3 BC, it was incorporated into the Roman province of Galatia, in the district of Pontus Galaticus.
 Around the year 112, the emperor Trajan designated it a part of the province of Cappadocia.
 Later in the 2nd century it gained the titles 'metropolis' and 'first city'.
 After the division of the Roman Empire by emperor Diocletian the city became part of the East Roman Empire (the Byzantine Empire).
 At this time it had a predominantly Greek-speaking population.

 Amaseia was also referenced in the first book of the Alexiad.
 Amaseia was the town where Emperor Alexios I Komnenos received the Norman general Ursel as a captive from the Turkic general Tutach.
 Ursel had, according to the book, looted and pillaged the Eastern provinces of the Byzantine Empire until the at-the-time General Alexios convinced Tutach to capture him.
 Alexios agreed that he would pay "...such a sum of money as no one ever gained before." to Tutach for the capture of Ursel, however Alexios had no cash to give and the Emperor was unable to fund it, so he attempted to raise money from the people of Amaseia, however this caused serious unrest.
 However, after a speech by Alexios, he arranged a mock-blinding of Ursel which promptly caused the people to contribute funds.
 However, this is likely to be biased.